A's beat Tigers 7-3 in game resumed nearly 4 months later | New Country 923

 TRAINER’S ROOM

-Athletics: CF Ramon Laureano returned from the injured list after being sidelined since with a stress reaction in his right leg but was set to start the later game. … RHP Yusmeiro Petit was in Venezuela following the death of his father and Melvin said there were travel complications that made it unclear when the versatile reliever might return, though it could be as soon as Saturday. … Piscotty (sprained right ankle) will soon be out of a walking boot but the A’s might need to get creative with his rehab at-bats given the minor league seasons ending.
+Athletics: CF Ramon Laureano returned from the injured list after being sidelined since July 29 with a stress reaction in his right leg.
+He started the later game.
+He went 0 for 4 with two strikeouts and drew big cheers during pregame introductions. … RHP Blake Treinen is dealing with a back issue. … RHP Yusmeiro Petit was in Venezuela following the death of his father and Melvin said there were travel complications that made it unclear when the versatile reliever might return, though it could be as soon as Saturday. … Piscotty (sprained right ankle) will soon be out of a walking boot but the A’s might need to get creative with his rehab at-bats given the minor league seasons ending.
 “I’m just glad he’s progressing in the right direction,” Melvin said.

 UP NEXT